2020 high school grads can apply for Longleaf Commitment grants

 Spring semester payment deadline approaching

-The PCC Registrar’s Office is reminding students that the payment deadline for the 2022 Spring Semester is fast approaching.
+The PCC Registrar’s Office is reminding students that the payment deadline for the 2022 Spring Semester is near.

 According to PCC Registrar Anita Tyre, students who have been signing up for spring classes since Oct.
 4 must pay for tuition and fees by Dec.
 3 at 5 p.m. or have their schedules deleted.